 Philip Morris (PM) Gains As Market Dips: What You Should Know

 Investors will be hoping for strength from Philip Morris as it approaches its next earnings release.
-The company is expected to report EPS of $1.32, up 4.76% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $7.84 billion, up 5.26% from the year-ago period.
+On that day, Philip Morris is projected to report earnings of $1.32 per share, which would represent year-over-year growth of 4.76%.
+Meanwhile, our latest consensus estimate is calling for revenue of $7.84 billion, up 5.26% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.03 per share and revenue of $31.25 billion.
-These totals would mark changes of +16.63% and +8.92%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Philip Morris.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for Philip Morris.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.54% lower.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.04% lower.
 Philip Morris currently has a Zacks Rank of #3 (Hold).

-Investors should also note that PM has a PEG ratio of 1.99 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Tobacco stocks are, on average, holding a PEG ratio of 1.99 based on yesterday's closing prices.
+We can also see that PM currently has a PEG ratio of 1.92.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Tobacco industry currently had an average PEG ratio of 1.92 as of yesterday's close.

 The Tobacco industry is part of the Consumer Staples sector.
-This group has a Zacks Industry Rank of 176, putting it in the bottom 31% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 55, which puts it in the top 22% of all 250+ industries.

 Infrastructure Stock Boom to Sweep America